mailtosepp/OpenSourceSauna/README.md

 ![OpenSourceSauna](OpenSourceSauna.jpg)

 # Approach
 We want the saunarization of the occident!
-Because the OpenSource Sauna strives for the health of body and mind.
+The OpenSource Sauna strives for the health of body and mind.
 And that for everyone.
 Everyone should have inexpensive access to a sauna and visit it regularly.
 In a group this is especially bonding.
 Hence the idea to found a sauna club and to construct a suitable sauna for it.

 # Objective
 The goal is to develop the documents (construction plans, statics, permission documents, costs) for the construction of a sauna and to publish it as an OpensSource project.
 The size of the sauna is chosen so that it can be used by a group, e.g. a club.
 Pilot project for this is the construction of the sauna club building of the "Sauna Schwestern+Brüder" in Bavaria/Germany.
 Corresponding experiences of the construction and its documentation shall be published here.